adapted from The Wonderful World Of Railroad

 After the Civil War, railway development on the America was aided by the establishment of a standard gage, permitting interchange of rolling stock, as well as the introduction of Standard Time in 1885, which permitted a long distance operations to be run as a coordinated entity.
 As small railways grew into systems and long distance travel became more customary, the need for a timetable to display more information soon exhausted the limitations of a single sheet of paper.
 During this period, distribution of timetables to other railway offices, stations and hotels became customary.

-To facilitate this distribution and the presentation of timetables from various companies in an organized fashion, printers settled on a standard dimension of four inches wide by nine inches tall for most timetables indented for the public.
+To facilitate this distribution and the presentation of timetables from various companies in an organized fashion, printers settled on a standard dimension of four inches wide by nine inches tall for most timetables intended for the public.
 Whatever could be printed on a large sheet of paper would then be reduced by a series of complicated folds into a nominal 4x9 folder.
 Typically, one side of the sheet contained schedules and related information, while the reverse side displayed a large ornate map with the sponsoring railway shown as big and straight as the imagination would tolerate.
 The apogee was reached in 1887, when the Chicago & Alton, a rather small line between Chicago and St. Louis, issued a 33” x 24” sheet which reduced by a series of ten folds to a 54 panel 4x8 folder.
 Timetables of this “fold-out” style of timetable provided a large canvas for railroads to display detailed and ornamented maps. but they suffered from being cumbersome to use and quickly deteriorated at the folds.

 The solution to this physical dilemma came forward in the form of the mechanical stapler. which had been patented in the 1870s but was not adapted to commercial printing until 1889.
 (Stapler history) Multiple page booklets of uniform size could now be cheaply and quickly produced in large quantity, which had not been possible with earlier techniques of gluing or sewing.